 10 W. Camelback Road, Phoenix

 If browsing scrubs, salves, soaps, salts, masks and oils is your happy place, look no further.
 Here you'll also find items ranging from smudging and offering bowls to antianxiety crystal sets and jewelry — along with just about any souvenir your heart could possibly desire.
 Look for The Ultimate Calming Kit by Liv Rocks, which includes a sage bundle for smudging, a Palo Santo stick, an amethyst crystal, lepidolite, green aventurine and a feather.
 Or keep up that browsing and build your own.
-Find out more about this shop, and its owner, here.

 1001 N. Central Ave., Phoenix